SunFounderSupport/SunFounderSupport.github.io/source/raspberrypi/picar-v.md

 switch, and you would like to add more sensors on it, you should try V1.0.
 PiCar-V also have a simple ball track example, maybe that will give you some idea of making a vision project.

+## ImportError : No module named 'request'

+①cmd

+②cd D:/Python

+③pip install requests

+Wait for the system to load and install automatically